Wirecloud/agile-dashboards/build-splitter-operator/README.md

 Build Splitter operator
 ======================

-The Build Splitter operator is a WireCloud operator that provides ...
+The Build Splitter operator is a WireCloud operator that provides the ability to split data form the builds harvested by the Jenkins Harvester.

 Build
 -----